Whatever we expect with confidence becomes our own self-fulfilling prophecy.

 People who have high levels of self-confidence see each mistake as an opportunity to learn and grow.
 They learn about what worked and what didn’t work; what played out as expected and what didn’t; and what tweaks can be made to improve future attempts.
 They then use this knowledge and information to do better the next time around.
 In fact, they see that the more mistakes they make the more wisdom (comes from experience) they gain about what simply doesn’t work.
 And the more they “know of” that doesn’t work, the better their odds of success the next time around.
 That’s pretty much the way they see mistakes, which is why their self-confidence doesn’t waver when mistakes are made.

-For a comprehensive analysis about what to do when mistakes are made, please read Learning from Mistakes.
+For a comprehensive analysis of what to do when mistakes are made, please read Learning from Mistakes.

 The Perspective for Facing Rejection